Group B: 1986

-For the 1986 season, defending champion Salonen drove the new Evolution 2 version of Peugeot's 205 T16 alongside ex-Toyota driver Juha Kankkunen.
-Audi's new Sport Quattro S1 boasted over 600 hp (450 kW) and a huge snowplow-like front end.
+For the 1986 season, defending champion Salonen and ex-Toyota driver Juha Kankkunen drove the new Evolution 2 version of Peugeot's 205 T16 with its lightweight spaceframe chassis.
+Audi's evolved Sport Quattro S1 now boasted over 600 hp (450 kW) and a huge snowplow-like front end.
 Lancia's Delta S4 would be in the hands of Finnish prodigy Henri Toivonen and Markku Alén, and Ford readied its high-tech RS200 with Stig Blomqvist and Kalle Grundel.